Projects on health and wellbeing

 Yes.
 The same conditions apply as for project funding.

-If my application is declined, can I participate in the “Projects on Health Research and Wellbeing” call another time?
+If my application in the first call was declined, can I participate in the second call “Projects on Health Research and Wellbeing”?

 News